 Momentum theory is used to model the interaction between the induced flow from the propellers to the wings.
 Momentum theory finds a theoretical upper limit ($2v_i$) to the amount the flow speed can increase when it passes through a propeller disk.
 The induced velocity, $v_i$, can be computed as follows:

-\citet{Chauhan2020} calculated the propeller--wing interaction as $V_{\infty \perp} + k_w v_i$ and tested a range of $k_w$ between 0 and 200\%.
-They showed that the propeller--wing interactions had a negligible effect on the power required for takeoff.
+\citet{Chauhan2020} calculated the propeller-wing interaction as $V_{\infty \perp} + k_w v_i$ and tested a range of $k_w$ between 0 and 200\%.
+They showed that the propeller-wing interactions had a negligible effect on the power required for takeoff.
 Therefore, we set $k_w = 1$ in this work.